 Primus Primetech stove set

-Best all-in model
+Best all-in camping stove

 There’s a reason why Primus has stood the test of time.
 This is a well-thought-out piece of equipment with two 2.3l cooking pots (one hard anodised and the other a non-stick ‘heat exchanger’), detachable handle, windshield and burner all nestled together in a neat carry case.
 We were particularly impressed with the heat exchanger pan which reduced an already efficient boiling time from 6½ mins to 4½ mins.
 Suitable for 2-5 people, weight 870g.